 Jardin de Albert Kahn near Paris contributed by Lena Drevermann from Salut from Paris

-The banker and philanthrope Albert Kahn was a strong supporter of the utopia of universal peace and created his garden to reflect this belief.
+The banker and philanthrope Albert Kahn was a strong supporter of the utopia.
+It supports the idea of universal peace and creating the garden to reflect this belief.
 He combined different garden styles and different landscapes to a beautiful and surprising oasis.

-When visiting the Gardens of Albert Kahn, you’ll find yourself walking through a Japanese village followed by a Japanese garden, including a red Guzei bridge and a stream filled with Koi’s.
+You’ll find yourself walking through a Japanese village here followed by a wonderful garden.
+It includes a red Guzei bridge and a stream filled with Koi’s.
 A few steps further you’ll enter a French orchard full of apple and pear trees and an English rose garden.
-While this is broad range is already quite extraordinary, the last section of the Albert Kahn Garden is surprisingly a real forest.
-It is composed of several elements, amongst others a forest representing the French region Vosges, but also a section based on the colours of aquatic marchlands with cedars and blue spruces.
+While this broad range is already quite extraordinary, the last section of the Albert Kahn Garden is surprisingly a real forest.
+It is composed of several elements, amongst others a forest representing the French region Vosges.
+A section based on the colours of aquatic marchlands with cedars and blue spruces is very impressive too.

 The Garden of Albert Kahn is a real hidden gem that only a few Paris visitors know about.
-It’s tucked away in Boulogne-Billancourt, just a short Metro ride from the centre of Paris and well worth the trip during the spring time in Paris.
+It’s tucked away in Boulogne-Billancourt, just a short Metro ride from the centre of Paris.
+It’s definitely worth the trip during the spring time in Paris.